cloudmesh-community/case/README.md

 To build 10 cases that fit on the larger Trotech laser cutter we need to order the following while using extruded acrylic:

+* Four  23.75in x 38.75in x 3mm acrylic sheets

+From Tap Plastics, this will cost a total of $142.60.
+Also note that Tap Plastics only uses inches and denotes 3mm by 1/8in.

 ---